-Many people think of their coach or the coaching structure as the solution to their problems, assuming the coach is going to tell them what to do.
+Many people think of their coach or the coaching structure as the solution to their problems.
+Or assume the coach is going to tell them what to do.
 That's not the case.
-While each coaching program is different, common elements are found among them, along with some universal expectations.
+While each coaching program is different, common elements exist.
+They also share some universal expectations.

 What You Get

 Your coach will help you create a clear action plan on how to move ahead and make progress.
-Throughout the coaching relationship provide as much detail on your needs, aspirations and goals as possible.
+Provide as much detail on your needs, aspirations and goals as possible.
 The coaching and action plans are only as good as the information you provide.
 Coaches are insightful but few, if any, are mind readers!

 Ask for Feedback

-To truly benefit from coaching, ask for and expect feedback on your performance.
-Coaches look at your behavior, actions (both taken and avoided) to evaluate and refine your program.
-Every program should result in improvement, as well — whether personally or professionally.
-However, even with the best coach, don't expect miracles, as success depends on your actions.
+To get the most from coaching, ask for and expect feedback on your performance.
+Coaches look at your behavior and actions (both taken and avoided) to refine your program.
+Every program should result in improvement.
+Even with the best coach, don't expect miracles, as success depends on your actions.

 How To Get The Most From Coaching

-Coaches ask lots of questions, make suggestions and encourage you to align your actions with what you truly want.
-And most importantly, they listen.
+Coaches ask lots of questions, and encourage you to align your actions with what you want.
+And most important of all, they listen.
 So come prepared to each coaching session, and make a listener's promise with yourself.

-To start, think about how you are, what's happened since the last call, what you're working on and how your coach can help.
+To start, think about how you are feeling.
+Notice what's happened since the last call.
+Identify what you're working on and how your coach can help.

 Also, complete your assignments.
 Each week you'll decide on the actions or goals on which you want to focus.
-Coaches expect you to keep the commitments you make and will work with you to make sure you are setting worthwhile, realistic and achievable objectives.
-If you know that a busy week is ahead, your assignment might be as simple as thinking about the issue from a new perspective.
+Coaches expect you to keep the commitments you make!
+They'll make sure you are setting worthwhile, realistic and achievable objectives.
+Your assignment might be as simple as thinking about the issue from a new perspective.
 If you have more time, you might decide to handle a big task.
 Regardless, coaches will hold you accountable and encourage you to do your best.

 Ready to try coaching?
 Take advantage of my complimentary coaching session!